-101 Contour
+101 Contour A line ioining

 A line joining points of equal height.
 The standard vertical interval between contours is 5 metres.
 The smallest bend in a contour is 0.25 mm from centre to centre of the lines.

 102 Index contour